epixa/nk-sandbox/README.md

 * The same loader API could be used on the server as well for dynamically loading plugin files.
 The implementation details would need to be entirely different, though.
+* Things like CSP nonces would be trivial to implement on this sort of setup as they'd be an implementation detail of the loader.